KingMob/modulolotus.net/src/pages/now.md

 ## Where I'm at

 Chiang Mai, Thailand.
-Songkran was a blast.
-It's started raining again.
-I got caught in my first thunderstorm last night.
+It's been nicely overcast lately.
+Honestly, sometimes you just get sick of the sun in the tropics.

 ## What I'm doing now

-I will be taking over as co-owner of [Swarmify](https://swarmify.com), the startup I was CTO for many years ago.
+I am taking over as co-owner of [Swarmify](https://swarmify.com), the startup I was CTO for many years ago.
+I'm modernizing the codebase, addressing bug reports, etc. Just working a lot.

-Adding bind support to the OSH shell for Oils.
-Adding readline environment variable support.
+Bind support to osh was added, but to get Warp working with it, I still need to get some history and shopt flags working.
+Unfortunately, I'm working weekends more.

 ## For fun

-D&D: I'm a level 6 Blood Hunter in a Curse of Strahd campaign.

-Currently, we're in Vallaki.
-Our drow monk went off on his own to engage the hag Morgantha.
-He came back with eight dream pies made from children, and tried to dispose of them on the roof.
-Unfortunately, a bunch of preteen were-ravens ate them, started tripping, and it turns out their the inn-keepers' children.
-We're all hoping to quietly disappear in the morning without them knowing. 😬
+D&D is on hiatus while the DM is on summer vacation.
+Right now, I'm reading Vandermeer's latest Southern Reach book, Absolution.
+The wife and I are binging Andor; we just finished, so up next is Rogue One, follwoed by the original Star Wars.